antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

 ## Functional parsers (multi-operation pipelines)

-In can be said that the package ["FunctionalParsers"](https://raku.land/zef:antononcube/FunctionalParsers), [AAp4], implements multi-operator monadic pipelines the creation of parsers and interpreters.
+In can be said that the package ["FunctionalParsers"](https://raku.land/zef:antononcube/FunctionalParsers), [AAp4], implements multi-operator monadic pipelines for the creation of parsers and interpreters.
 "FunctionalParsers" achieves that using special infix implementations.

 ```raku